Menu

 PE SUBJECT LEADER PLANNING STATEMENT

-The United Nations Convention on the Rights of the Child runs through all we do.
-The PE curriculum at Rickmansworth Park School recognises and supports these rights.
+The United Nations Convention on the Rights of the Child is at the heart of everything we do at Rickmansworth Park School.
+The PE curriculum in particular recognises and supports these rights.

 Article 15 (freedom of association) states: